return42/sphkerneldoc/linux_src_doc/include/drm/drm_connector_h.rst

         Periodically poll the connector for connection.

     DRM_CONNECTOR_POLL_DISCONNECT
-        Periodically poll the connector for disconnection.
+        Periodically poll the connector for disconnection, without causing flickering even when the connector is in use.
+DACs should rarely do this without a lot of testing.

     Set to 0 for connectors that don't support connection status discovery.

 dpms
-    current dpms state
+    Current dpms state.
+For legacy drivers the&drm_connector_funcs.dpms callback must update this.
+For atomic drivers, this is handled by the core atomic code, and drivers must only take \ :c:type:`drm_crtc_state.active <drm_crtc_state>`\  into account.

 helper_private
     mid-layer private data